bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/PostgreSQL-In-43-Commands-Or-Less.md

 In order to use the `UNION` operator, two conditions must be met.
 Firstly, the data types of the new columns should be compatible—if a salary is an integer in one table and a float in the other, the union would not work.
 Secondly, the number and order of the columns must be the same in your queries.

-Here’s the syntax for an `SQL UNION` query:
+Here's the syntax for an `SQL UNION` query:

     SELECT column_name FROM table1_name
     UNION SELECT column_name FROM table2_name;

-Let’s use an example to illustrate how the `SQL UNION` operator works.
-Let’s say that we are a business that needs to send an announcement to all of our customers.
+Let's use an example to illustrate how the `SQL UNION` operator works.
+Let's say that we are a business that needs to send an announcement to all of our customers.
 We also want all employees to be sent this announcement so they are aware of what is going on.

 ### SQL Aggregate Functions: